-- A. The rescue craft shall have radio communications with the Referee, or his designee. - B. The rescue craft crew shall lift all accident victims from the water in as nearly a horizontal position as possible on a Stokes, or backboard type litter. - C. The rescue boat staff shall consist of a minimum of two persons.
+- A. The rescue craft shall have radio communications with the Referee, or his designee. - B. The rescue craft crew shall lift all accident victims from the water in as nearly a horizontal position as possible on a Stokes, or backboard type litter. - c.
+The rescue boat staff shall consist of a minimum of two persons.
 All personnel on the Rescue Boat must be a minimum of 18 years of age. - D. When any participating driver is strapped into any racing boat, a qualified diver must be included in the rescue crew, and such diver must be made familiar with the restraint systems used. - 25.
 Rules passed by the National Safety Committee take precedence over those written by any category.
 Categories, when writing rules regarding a subject covered by General Safety Rules, may only add more restrictive details.
 These more restrictive rules will then prevail for that category. - 26.
-A violation of any General Safety Rule and/or Category Safety Rule may result in a disqualification for the class in which the violation was found, effective with the first race of the day of the violation, and until the violation is corrected. - 27.
-The use of the following substances greater than that allowed in commercial gasoline by the current EPA upper limits are forbidden to be present in gasoline during any APBA event: Acrylonitrile, Aminodipheryl, Aniline, Benzene, Benedine, Beryllium compounds, Bromine compounds, Chromoethylether, Chlorine compounds, Ethylene oxide, Hydrazine compounds, Manganese compounds, Nitrobenzene, Nitrogen compounds, Nitrodipheryl, Propylene oxide and Tert Butyl toluene.
+A violation of any General Safety Rule and/or Category Safety Rule may result in a disqualification for the class in which the violation was found, effective with the first race of the day of the violation, and until the violation is corrected.
+Any violation of a safety rule: a safety rule of a non-speed advantage nature: unless otherwise specified, shall result in a yellow card to the driver. - 27.
+The use of the following substances greater than that allowed in commercial gasoline by the current EPA upper limits are forbidden to be present in gasoline during any APBA event: Acrylonitrile, Aminodipheryl, Aniline, Benzene, Benedine, Beryllium compounds, Bromine compounds,

+Chromoethylether, Chlorine compounds, Ethylene oxide, Hydrazine compounds, Manganese compounds, Nitrobenzene, Nitrochlorobenzene, Nitrogen compounds, Nitrodipheryl, Propylene oxide and Tert Butyl toluene.
 The penalty for a first violation will be disqualification from the race and a two-year suspension.
 A second offense will result in a lifetime suspension.

-2018 APBA GENERAL RACING RULES
+2019 APBA GENERAL RACING RULES